Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/24-knowledge-store.md

 In this exercise, you'll implement a knowledge store for *Margie's Travel*, a fictitious travel agency that uses information in brochures and hotel reviews to help customers plan trips.

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Clone the repository for this course
++ Task 2: Create Azure resources
++ Task 3: Create a search solution
++ Task 4: View the knowledge store

-## Clone the repository for this course
+## Task 1: Clone the repository for this course

 If you have already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, open it in Visual Studio Code; otherwise, follow these steps to clone it now.